11ty/11ty-website/docs/collections.md

 ---
 ```

 This will place this `mypost.md` into the `post` collection with all other pieces of content sharing the `post` tag.
-To reference this collection and make a list of all posts, use the `collections` object in any template (this example is using Nunjucks syntax):
+To reference this collection and make a list of all posts, use the `collections` object in any template:

+{% codetitle "Liquid, Nunjucks", "Syntax" %}

 {% raw %}
 ```